genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/09_select.md

   <alpha-option value="xl">Extra Large</alpha-option>
 </alpha-select>
 ```
 By default, 'Select' only allows the user to select one of the options defined.
-When a user selects an option, it automatically deselects the existing selection.
+When a user selects an option, it automatically removes the existing selection.

 If you want to allow the user to make multiple selections, add the keyword 'multiple' to the component.